Yue-Chen-YC/reading-log/_posts/2025-06-17-Classifier-Book.md

 - the antecedent must be a noun that is able to be modified by a delimitive adjective
 - pronominalization of 寥寥无几 is sensitive to the feature delimitability

-2 features are also attested in the input and output of three shifts
+## 2 features (numerliable and delimitive) are also attested in the input and output of the three shifts
-- universal grinder
+## - universal grinder
   - effect of universal grinder = put things in and what we get is a massive object
   - changing a count noun to a mass noun
   - blocking the projection of [+delimitable] in a specific context